globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 As well after a configurable amount of time since the last access to the Report, the Whistleblower loses the possibility to access its own report.

-Whistleblower interactions with the platform
+Whistleblower Wnteractions with the Platform
 --------------------------------------------
 A Whistleblower can access the platform, read and fill the submission questionnaire filing a report and eventually attaching evidence of the fact reported.

 Every time a Whistleblower performs a new Submission on a GlobaLeaks platform a Report is created and the Whistleblower is given a randomly generated receipt.
 This Receipt is an authentication secret composed by 16 digits (e.g: 5454 0115 3135 3982) that acting as an anonymous authentication password lets Whistleblowers access their own Reports.

-Recipient interactions with the platform
+Recipient Interactions with the Platform
 ----------------------------------------
 Any time a Report is submitted by a Whistleblower, Recipients are notified via email and they could then access the report by clicking on a link and inserting their own personal password.
 Alternatively the user can access the platform via the Login interface and then access the lists of existing Reports.